This article contains affiliate links. We may earn a small commission if you purchase via these links.

 - Build quality issues

 As a mass-produced optic, there may be some bad ones that escape quality control for issues with either workmanship or materials.
-Reading between the lines tells you that the scope is immediately covered under the 1-year warranty if there are any issues.
+But I like that the scope is immediately covered under the 1-year warranty if there are any issues even given its low price point.

 When used for 100 yards or so, the LPVO is right at home.
-You may not even need the illumination but if you want your tactical scope to get you through the hog hunt tonight, it can be a major hunt saver once low-light and dusk creep up.
+You may not even need the illumination.
+But I do recommend using it if you want your tac scope to get you through the hog hunt or compound security tonight, it can be a major benefit once low-light and dusk creep in.

 Believe it or not, not everyone can afford or even wants an expensive scope.
 While there are multiple reviews on high-end scopes that many average Joes will not ever buy, people want the truth about the cheap stuff.
-There are those diamond-in-the-rough scopes that are worth their salt and Monstrum Tactical makes a lot of those.
+This is one of those diamond-in-the-rough scopes that is worth its salt, and Monstrum Tactical makes a lot of these.

 What to Look For in a Tactical Rifle Scope

 You really should ask yourself what your purposes are for buying a tactical scope.
-Is it for sniper competition, military and law-enforcement use, or for personal protection for your property?
+Is it for competition, military and law-enforcement, or personal protection?

 What is your max yardage range in which you'll be taking most of your shots?
 Do you plan to shoot during low light hours or at night?
-Are you pairing it with a night vision device or some sort of artificial lighting source?
+Are you pairing it with a night vision device?

 These are just some questions you should think about before deciding on any one scope.
-There is not a one-size-fits-all tactical rifle scope that will perfectly fit your needs.
-Sometimes the best place to start is with asking yourself, how much did your rifle cost, or how much are you planning on buying one for?
-Then, spend the same or more on your scope!
+There is no one-size-fits-all tactical rifle scope that will perfectly fit for multiple applications.

 Glass & Coatings